aiven/devportal/CONTRIBUTING.rst

 Advice on marking up elements correctly can be found in the `README <README.rst>`_.

-Other useful tips and tricks for working with Sphinx and reStructuredText can be found in `USEFUL-TIPS <USEFUL-TIPS.rst>`_
+Other useful tips and tricks for working with Sphinx and reStructuredText can be found in `USEFUL-TIPS <USEFUL-TIPS>`_

 Further reading